-that you have never used before, or use materials in ways that are new to you.
+Use the information above to draw a picture of the earth.
+Use as many media as you can - pencil, crayons, pastels, ink and paint.
+Also think of adding materials like pieces of paper, buttons, shells, dried leaves and flowers.
+Use media that you have never used before, or use materials in ways that are new to you.

-Let's talk following foods co d where food comes from.
-With your friend tick (/) which of the ome directly from the soil:
+You have learned where food comes from.
+With your friend tick (🗸) which of the following foods come directly from the soil:

+open.

+• Blow bubbles in a bucket of water.

+Lie on your back and kick your legsLie on your stomach and kick your legs are swimming back stroke

+Pretend you are swimming

+Put your face into the water for 3 seconds while you hold your breath, keeping your nose and eyes you

+Stand upright and move your arms as though you

+Now move arms as if you are swimming breast

 apples

 bacon

 cheese

 oranges

 eggs

 gem squash

-amasi Let's move • Blow bubbles in a bucket of water.

-spinach Put your face into the water for 3 seconds while you hold your breath, keeping your nose and eyes

-chops open.
-Pretend you are swimming

-peaches Lie on your back and kick your legs Lie on your stomach and kick your legs

-peas Stand upright and move your arms as though you are swimming back stroke
+amasi

+spinach

+chops

+peaches

+peas
-Draw a line from every word t Now move arms as if you are swimming breast stroke.

-picture.
-What does your list to əll you?
+Draw a line from every word to its picture.
+What does your list tell you?

-aragraph to the earth to thank it for what it gives us. sentence in which you promise to help look after it.
+Write a paragraph to the earth to thank it for what it gives us.
+Add one sentence in which you promise to help look after it.

+stroke.

 Dear Earth

 Thank you for the

 I promise to care for you by